DECO3801-Segfault-Coredump/hermes/README.md

 remember to add `@author <Your Name>` to each class you write or append your name to the list of authors.

 ## Running
-Run `Lwjgl3Launcher` in the "lwjgl3" subproject, or from the terminal use `./gradlew lwjgl3:run`.
-Log files are available in `${HOME}/Documents/DECOSegfault/hermes.log`
+Run `Lwjgl3Launcher` in the "lwjgl3" subproject.
+Log files are available in `${HOME}/Documents/DECOSegfault/hermes.log`.

-You can make a release build with `./gradlew lwjgl3:jar`.
-This will write a runnable JAR file to lwjgl3/build/lib.
-This JAR file can be run anywhere with a JRE, and it includes all the app's assets.

-It should also be possible to use JPackager to generate bundled native binaries for Windows, Mac and Linux, but I haven't got around to doing this yet.
-If it does become necessary ping @matt.
+For example, on Linux for me, they are in `/home/matt/Documents/DECOSegfault/hermes.log`.

 **Key bindings for Atlas game window:**